agence-adeliom/horizon-tools/README.md

 - **Exclusion Elegance**: Exclude IDs effortlessly with `addIdNotIn`.
 - **Result Retrieval**: Retrieve meticulously crafted `WP_Query` instances with ease using `getQuery`.
 - **Singular or Null**: Obtain singular results or null if none exist effortlessly with `getOneOrNull`.
+- **Meta Magic**: Unlock the power of metadata manipulation with the dynamic `addMetaQuery` method, seamlessly accepting instances of the `MetaQuery` class. 🌟

+### MetaQuery
+- **Dynamic Class**: Harness the power of metadata manipulation with the versatile `MetaQuery` class, empowering your QueryBuilder experience.
+- **Nested Query Nirvana**: Seamlessly nest MetaQueries using the `add` method within the `MetaQuery` class, for unparalleled query flexibility.
+- **Parametric Precision**: Customize your queries effortlessly with the `add` method, featuring parameters such as:
+    - `nameOrMetaQuery`: Key of the meta or an instance of `MetaQuery`.
+    - `value`: Value to be tested.
+    - `comparator`: Comparator for the query.
+    - `type`: Value type for comparison.
+- **Relation Refinement**: Fine-tune query relations with the `setRelation` method, defining the `AND` or `OR` aspect of the MetaQuery for enhanced query precision.

 ### Menus